 In June 2017, the Company issued \$82,500 of convertible unsecured subordinated debentures (the "2017 Debentures").
-Each 2017 Debenture may be converted into Shares of the Company at the option of the holder at any time prior to maturity at a price equal to \$21.15 per Share.
+Each 2017 Debenture may be converted into Shares of the Company at the option of the holder at any time prior to maturity at a price originally set at \$21.15 but since calculated to \$16.11 under anti-dilution provisions contained in the debenture.
 On redemption at the maturity date, the Company may repay the indebtedness represented by the 2017 Debentures by paying an amount equal to the aggregate principal amount of the outstanding debentures.
 The Company has the option to repay the principal amount with Shares.
 The proceeds of the 2017 Debenture issue, net of related costs, were \$78,383.